fndxy/tracking-and-segmentation/README.md

     stateInfo = swSegTracker('config/scene.ini','config/params.ini');

-The output should be similar to the one in logs/log_tud-campus.txt.
 Note that both discrete inference and continuous minimization may lead to slightly different final results, depending on the current software environment and hardware architecture.